 Starting with the amount of cash your business currently has, apply the identified assumptions to the inputted items.
 Then roll forward the previous period’s net result.

 That’s a forecast in a nutshell.
-It can become more complex as business needs dictate, but you can create a simple one just by using the data you have in historical financial statements and applying the appropriate assumptions.
+It can become more complex as business needs dictate.
+However, you can create a simple one by using the data in your historical financial statements (your income statement, balance sheet, and cash flow statement) and applying the appropriate assumptions.

 Remember, the value of a forecast is only maintained when you watch it closely and keep it current.
 Continue to refine your projections, but don’t try to forecast more than about a year into the future.
 Too many variables and too much guessing can start to work against your efforts.